-Our lab studies muscle cells as a model for understanding how embryonic cells adopt specific fates and how programs of cell differentiation and morphogenesis are controlled during development.
+Our lab studies muscle cells as a model for understanding how stem cells adopt specific fates and how programs of cell differentiation and morphogenesis are controlled during development.
 There are three major muscle cell types: cardiac, skeletal and smooth, which express distinct sets of genes controlled by different combinations of transcription factors and extracellular signals.
 We have focused on discovering novel transcription factors that control development of these muscle cell types and remodeling in response to cardiovascular and neuromuscular diseases.
-The processes involved in muscle development are evolutionarily ancient and conserved across diverse organisms.
-This conservation has enabled us to take a cross-species approach to dissect this problem by identifying myogenic regulatory genes in the fruit fly or in vertebrate embryos and to use these genes to perform gain and loss-of-function experiments in vivo and in vitro.
-Most recently, we have explored the roles of microRNAs in the control of muscle development and disease.Our longterm goal is to delineate the complete genetic pathways for the formation and function of each muscle cell type and to use this information to devise pharmacologic and genetic therapies for inherited and acquired muscle diseases in humans.
+We have also explored the roles of microRNAs and long non-coding RNAs in the control of muscle development and disease.Our longterm goal is to delineate the complete genetic pathways for the formation and function of each muscle cell type and to use this information to devise pharmacologic and genetic therapies for inherited and acquired muscle diseases in humans.

 Our lab is made up of an international team of students and postdoctoral fellows.
 We also have a group of highly skilled research associates, who provide continuity to the lab and the technical infrastructure that facilitates discovery.
 We emphasize creativity, collaboration and camaraderie.
 We also have fun together and celebrate success.
 Our lab provides a supportive and challenging environment for students.
 Postdoctoral fellows are encouraged to develop their own independent projects, which they eventually take with them to serve as the foundation of their own laboratories.
 Many former students and postdocs from our group are emerging as the next generation of leaders in cardiovascular medicine.